Favrile glass: Description

 Favrile is different from other iridescent glasses because its color is not just on the surface, but part of the glass.
 The original trade name, Fabrile, was derived from an Old English word, fabrile, meaning "hand-wrought" or handcrafted.
 Tiffany later changed the word to Favrile, "since this sounded better".
+Tiffany said "Favrile glass is distinguished by...brilliant or deeply toned colors, usually iridescent like the wings of certain American butterflies, the necks of pigeons and peacocks, the wing covers of various beetles."